BLUE HORIZON 1261

 More than once, if Samantha was talking with someone else and she happened to mention one or both of the brothers, she found herself referring to 'the one with all the pockets' or 'the one with the patches'.
 Without even realizing it, the others picked up on this and they could be heard using it in conversation as well.

-One evening when the entire crew had gathered together in the galley for a meal, Samantha got confused between the two, so when she needed a bowl passed to her, she said, "Hey, pockets, pass the potatoes!"
+One evening when the entire crew had gathered together in the galley for a meal, Samantha got confused between the two, so when she needed a dish routed to her, she said, "Hey, pockets, pass the potatoes!"

 Jerad stopped in mid-sentence in a conversation with Durant over their favorite confections and looked over at her with wide eyes.
 He picked up the bowl next to his plate and handed it to her with a grin.
 "Here ya go, Sammy!" he replied.

 "Y'know, that's fitting," Jiro mumbled around a mouthful of meat.
 "It's easier to remember, since his pocket-full coveralls are all he wears!"